morganpartee/aws-sam-fastapi-mangum-template/README.md

 ## API Gateway Lambda Proxy Integration

-The real magic is here, this passes any request through to the lambda we've created, with mangum running inside.
+The real magic is here, this passes any request through to the lambda we've created, with mangum/FastAPI running inside.
 New routes just work, like we'd expect with a container or similar.
+Just modify the routes in `app.py` to fit your usecase!

 ```yaml
 Events: